Kiffhost/exalted-scripture-understanding/Traits/Anima/Sidereal Castes/Chosen of Endings.md

 # Anima Effects

 Reckoners can divine destiny’s plans for endings or make Saturn’s sign to bless attacks with killing power or doom enemies who stand against them (p.
 XX).

+# Experience Triggers

+Advancing her or her Circle’s goals by killing powerful enemies; bringing longstanding problems to decisive conclusion; saving others from mortal peril or organizations from ruin; defeating powerful undead or necromancers or undoing their baleful magics.

 # Caste Abilities